evilayman/opencode-raven/README.md

 2. **Cost** — Use a cheaper model like `opencode/deepseek-v4-flash-free` for tool-heavy work while saving your main model's context for decisions and edits.
 3. **Enforcement** — This is not soft nudging.
 Raven blocks configured tools/MCP prefixes for non-Raven agents and gives them the exact `raven_seek` retry path.

-Raven defaults to search/fetch/docs/GitHub routing, but it works with any MCP whose opencode tool names share a prefix.
+Raven defaults to routing noisy search/fetch tools, and bundles Context7, Exa, and Grep.app as on-demand MCPs that are always handled behind Raven.

-Important limitation: opencode still loads enabled MCP tool schemas into the main session.
-Raven saves context from tool calls and raw results, but it cannot hide initial MCP schemas from the main model until opencode supports agent-scoped MCP visibility.
+Important limitation: MCPs enabled directly in OpenCode config still load their tool schemas into the main session.
+Raven saves context from tool calls and raw results for those global MCPs, but schema hiding requires putting the MCP in Raven's `onDemandMcpServers`.

 ## Example